Josh-Powlison/showpony/readme.md

 ## How heavy is Showpony?

 Ponies are pretty light.
 Our Visual Novel/Kinetic Novel engine is less than 30 KB- uncompressed.
 For all of the engines (stil uncompressed) you're currently look at less than 40 KB.
-Obviously, that will go up as we add features, but it's already pretty feature-packed
+Obviously, that will go up as we add features, but it will likely also go down as I condense and improve the code too.

+## Is it performant?

+It runs on my laptop.
+So yes.

+## Will it support older browsers?

+It's made to work with newer browsers.
+But most people into new media are also into new browsers, so you should be fine.
+If you find something that isn't working cross-browser email me at joshuapowlison@gmail.com

 ## Do I need PHP, MySQL, Python, etc on my website for this to work?